KeerthiKuthati/TestDemo/README.md

 ## Contributions [![contributions welcome](https://img.shields.io/badge/contributions-welcome-brightgreen.svg?style=flat)](https://github.com/KeerthiKuthati/TestDemo/pulls)

-When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.
-In case og bugs, Please raise an issue by adding the right label.
+When contributing to this repository, please first discuss the change you wish to make via issue with the owners of this repository before making a change.
+* Want to fix a bug?
+Fork the repo, Fix everything and create a pull request
+* Want to upload a new business solution or modify the existing solutions with new variations?
+Fork the repo, Make the necessary chnages and create a pull request
-For typos, please do not create a pull request.
-Instead, declare them in issues or email the repository owner.
+* For typos, please do not create a pull request.
+Instead, declare them in issues with the right label.
 Please note we have a code of conduct, please follow it in all your interactions with the project.

 ## Pull Request Process
 Please consider the following criterions in order to help us in a better way:
 * The pull request is mainly expected to be a code script suggestion, improvement or a new business solution
 * A pull request related to non-code-script sections is expected to make a significant difference in the documentation.
 Otherwise, it is expected to be announced in the issues section.

+## Issues
+* If something is broken, File a bug using the right label
+* If you want to try testing,  Look through [requests for testing] and start testing
+* Look through [open issues] and see if there's a topic  you happen to have experience with.
+And then, preferably, share that experience with others.
+* Find issues that need wiki entries and add the relevant info to the wiki.